angelinas8744/sep11-freedom-project/entries/entry03.md

  8. Add and play around with them in my sandbox map.
  9. Plan out what content I want around my map, and what I want the website to look like.

-> one question I have that still is unanswered is..
+### One question I have that still is unanswered is..
  I noticed in one guide you needed a a text or code editor, which I wonder what this is?
 They gave the example of Sublime Text, Atom Editor, or Visual Studio Code.
 After researching, I noticed sublime text has to be downloaded.
 Is it required for coding leaflet?